 One downside of living in Burlington - Lowell, however, is that residents on average have to contend with a long commute, spending on average 33.93 minutes every day commuting to work.

-Burlington - Lowell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Burlington - Lowell does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Burlington - Lowell who are college-educated is close to the national average for all communities of 21.84%: 18.89% of the adults in Burlington - Lowell have a bachelor's degree or advanced degree.